arvigeus/AZ-204/Topics/App Service.md

 #### [On-Behalf-Of (OBO)](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization)

-An OAuth feature allowing an application to access resources using a user's permissions, without needing their credentials.
-Azure App Service's built-in authentication module manages this process, handling sessions and OAuth tokens.
-It can authenticate all or specific requests, redirecting unauthenticated users appropriately (login page for web and 401 for mobile).
-When enabled, user tokens are managed in a token store.
+OAuth enables apps to access resources via user permissions, bypassing the need for credentials.
+Azure App Service manages this through its authentication module, which handles sessions and tokens.
+It can authenticate requests and redirect unauthenticated users (login page or 401).
+Tokens are stored in a token store when enabled.
+Note: An Access Rule is required.

 ##### Authentication flows